 - Physical observation – Physical observation is common for spousal investigations.
 This type of surveillance involves the actual viewing and following of a subject, and it may include stakeouts, disguises and multiple investigators.

 - Electronic – Electronic monitoring is often the tool of choice among investigators.
 This involves the use of electronic equipment to record and document activity.
-For instance, wiretaps, radios and televisions are often used.
+For instance, wiretaps, radios and televisions are common tactics.

 - Technical – Technical surveillance can also be referred to as A/V surveillance.
 This involves the use of audio and visual equipment, like digital cameras, to record and document investigations.